Yes, You Still Need to Know How to Fill Out a Check

 Filling out a check is pretty straightforward, so don't worry if you're not sure where to start.
 You'll just need to note the date, payee, and amount (in two spots!), and don't forget to sign it.
 Here's how to make sure it's all done correctly.

 If you can’t remember the last time you filled out a check, don’t sweat it.
-Thanks to credit cards and companies like Cash App that offer both payments and direct deposit, checks have certainly become less necessary in recent years.
+Thanks to credit cards and companies like Cash App, checks have certainly become less necessary in recent years.
 Nevertheless, there are still plenty of relevant uses for checks today.

 For example, some businesses charge a fee for large purchases made on a debit or credit card, but won’t do so if you pay with a check.
 Not to mention, it’s more common to receive a check versus cash for birthday, holiday, or wedding gifts.